Fruit Haven 4

 Fruit Haven 4 is a 23.5-hectare property along the Rio Zamora, adjacent to Fruit Haven 2.

 Its location and easy access make it perfect for people who prefer not to live in the more remote Fruit Haven properties up the mountain.
-A group of seed investors have purchased the property and we are in the process of marking off lots to sell.
-The lots available will be 0.8 hectares / 2 acres, and will have a price range of $10-$20k depending on location and terrain.
+The lots available are 0.8 hectares / 2 acres, and will have a price range of $10-$20k depending on location and terrain.

 The property is accessible via a bridge across the Rio Zamora near Chuchumbleza, between Gualaquiza and El Pangui.
 The bridge is accessible to foot traffic, bicycle, and motorcycle, though it is not wide enough for cars.
 The government has plans to widen the bridge so cars and pickup trucks can pass.
 See the area map below.